-If you are in school years 7-13 years come along to Pitstone's Youth Cafe 6.30pm-8.00pm every Wednesday evening at Brookmead school hall.
-The cafe offers loads of free activities like computer games, games, sports, crafts and music. £1 per week.
+If you are in school years 7-13 come along to Pitstone's Youth Cafe 6.30pm-8.00pm every Wednesday evening at Brookmead school hall.
+As well as refreshments, the cafe offers activities like computer games, games, sports, skate ramps & music. £2 per week.
 Drop in whenever you like.

-Contact: Laurie Eagling on 01296 660791 or email parishclerk@pitstone.co.uk.
+Contact: Laurie Eagling on

+01296 660791 or email parishclerk@pitstone.co.uk.